unioncredit/creditclub/_posts/introducing-credit-club.md

 5. After the lockup, holders of the vault token can redeem.

 ## How to participate:
-We're reimagining finance as a community-powered engine for local economies.
+We're reimagining finance as club goods for local economies.
 We lend to friends with no expectation of return, yet when it comes to yield-generating investments, we prefer to give those returns away to distant institutions.

 1. **[Builders Demo]([url](https://creditclub.cc/clubs/0x2072ea35ebdc3b9318a6214f220f9bad1b54f815)):** If you had a Builders Score >88 you can claim a credit membership, and if not you can mint the $BUILDERS token
 2. **Community Deployments**: [Apply to launch one of the first Credit Clubs](https://forms.gle/SQBKk6dSesV9GFn47v)
 3. **Join the Warpcast channel:** https://warpcast.com/~/channel/creditclub
 4. **Follow along:** [twitter:@creditclub_eth]([url](http://twitter.com/creditclub_eth)) or [farcaster:creditclub]([url](http://warpcast.com/creditclub))

-CreditClub changes this paradigm by keeping capital flowing within your trusted networks.